khanrc/tf.gans-comparison/README.md

 ### WGAN

-- Very theoretical paper, so the results are not remarkable
+- Very theoretical paper, so the results are not impressive (the theory is very impressive!)
 - Also no specific network structure proposed, so DCGAN architecture was used for experiments

 |       DCGAN architecture         |